qmk/qmk_firmware/keyboards/takashicompany/jourkey/readme.md

 Decorate it with your favorite keycaps and case to make it your travel companion.

 Of course, it can also be used as a macro pad.
-Both layouts with and without ISO-Enter are supported.

 ---